Last updated:

 Best Selling Boots

-adidas for its part has been closing the gap with its X speed boots.
-Technically introduced in 2015, the adidas X began to gain recognition in 2020 with the release of the X Ghosted.
-The X speed boots now rivals the iconic Mercurials in fit and build, and perhaps even edging it out in some respect.
-Following the Mercs and the Xs is another iconic silo in the form of the adidas Predator.
+adidas for its part has been closing the gap with its F50 speed boots.
+Technically introduced in the 2000s, the adidas F50 made a comeback in 2024 to rival the Nike Mercurials.
+Following the Mercs and the F50s is another iconic silo in the form of the adidas Predator.
 You will immediately recognise a Predator boot with its external ball control elements attached to the upper, as has been the case since the model’s inception in 1994.

 Top 10 Popular Football Boots